Jacques Lemaire: Coaching career

+He then served as head coach of the New Jersey Devils from 1993 to 1998, winning the Jack Adams Award in 1994 while the Devils reached the Eastern Conference finals where they pushed the eventual Cup-winning New York Rangers to seven games.
+In the lockout-shortened 1994-95 season, although the Devils' regular season was unimpressive, they won the Stanley Cup in 1995 (his 11th Stanley Cup ring) in a four-game sweep over the Detroit Red Wings (led by Scotty Bowman, who was head coach of the Canadiens during Lemaire's playing days) who were the Presidents' Trophy winners, thanks to Lemaire's use of the neutral zone trap that stymied the Red Wings.
+However, the Devils missed the playoffs in 1995-96.
+Lemaire then served as head coach of the Minnesota Wild from June 19, 2000 until April 11, 2009, the first head coach of the organization, winning the Jack Adams Award in 2003.

 Lemaire is known for his unorthodox coaching style for several reasons: first, he prefers a defensive-minded system, often using a strategy called the neutral zone trap.
 Second, Lemaire rarely uses permanent lines preferring to use mixed line combinations during games.
 Third, Lemaire never employed a permanent team captain during his tenure with the Wild, opting to rotate it on a monthly basis amongst the players.
 Lemaire is also regarded as one of the best teaching coaches – developing young players while working well with veterans.
 However his emphasis on "defense first" has often been controversial, both inside and outside the dressing room.
-This, perhaps, has led to some conflict with star players like Marian Gaborik (formerly with the Wild) and media criticism.
+This, perhaps, has led to some conflict with star players like Guy Lafleur and Marian Gaborik (formerly with the Wild) and media criticism.
 An example was provided by Terry Frei of ESPN.com in an article posted on August 4, 2008:

 He [Lemaire] helped drag down the entertainment quotient in this league, and despite all the talk about the Wild being a skating team that uses speed and pounces on turnovers, not all the elements of the trap have disappeared from Minnesota's game.
 You'd think the State of Hockey is going to tire of that at some point, especially if the Wild slide this season and it drives Marian Gaborik away next summer.